tmtsoftware/csw/docs/src/main/technical/logging/logging.md

 The Logger API for @scaladoc[scala](csw/logging/api/scaladsl/Logger) and @scaladoc[java](csw/logging/api/javadsl/ILogger) allows logging at different levels viz., `trace`, `debug`, `info`, `warn` and `error`.

-The library allows separate log levels for the logging API, Akka logging, and Slf4J.
+The library allows separate log levels for the logging API, Pekko logging, and Slf4J.
 Also, it provides ability to set different log levels for different components.
 To understand how to use the API, refer to @ref:[this doc](../../services/logging.md).